Skip to main content

 Introduction

-This shortened version of our Responsible Investment Report provides a summary of key ESG disclosures for the 2024 period.
 To access the full 30+ page report – which includes detailed climate scenario analysis, physical risk assessments, engagement activities, proxy voting, and performance against strategic targets – please contact the distribution team.

 Despite recent policy headwinds and ESG rhetoric challenges, we maintain our conviction that environmental, social and governance factors represent material risks and opportunities for infrastructure companies.
 We believe companies demonstrating strong sustainability and governance practices deliver superior long-term returns while creating value for multiple stakeholders.